Legal status of fictional pornography depicting minors: Cases

-In November 2011, when Joseph Audette, a 30-year-old computer network administrator from Surry, Maine, was arrested after his username was linked to child pornography sites.
+In November 2011, Joseph Audette, a 30-year-old computer network administrator from Surry, Maine, was arrested after his username was linked to child pornography sites.
 In this instance a search inside Audette's home also uncovered "anime child pornography".
 A judge eventually lifted all bond restrictions placed on him as Audette was never formally charged after his arrest.

 In People v.
 Gerber (2011, 196 Cal.App.4th 368), the California Court of Appeal overturned a conviction against a father who digitally pasted his 13-year-old daughter's face onto adult pornographic images.
 The court ruled that this did not violate California Penal Code §311.11, which criminalizes possession of child pornography involving a real minor "personally engaging" in sexual conduct.
 Since the images were digitally manipulated and did not depict the actual child involved in any sexual activity, the court held that they did not meet the legal definition of child pornography.
 The decision aligned with the U.S. Supreme Court's ruling in Ashcroft v.
 Free Speech Coalition (2002), reaffirming that purely virtual or fictional content—without the involvement of real minors—is protected by the First Amendment.

 In late January 2013, after being reported by his wife, a 36-year-old man named Christian Bee in Monett, Missouri entered a plea bargain for possession of cartoons depicting child pornography, with the U.S. attorney's office for the Western District of Missouri recommending a 3-year prison sentence without parole.
 The office in conjunction with the Southwest Missouri Cyber Crimes Task Force argued that the "Incest Comics" on Bee's computer "clearly lack any literary, artistic, political, or scientific value".
 Bee was originally indicted for possession of actual child pornography, but, as part of a plea deal, that charge was modified to the offense of possession of "incest comics".